-MICRONESIA, AND THE PACIFIC F/Even Years
+MICRONESIA, AND THE PACIFIC

 This course provides an overview of the Pacific island literatures.
 It surveys myths, legends, folktales, historical and literary works of Guam, Micronesia and other Pacific island cultures.
 It also explores resources suitable for instruction in the schools.
-Prerequisite: AN101; EN111; any 200-level literature course or consent of the instructor.